epinio/docs/docs/howtos/customization/setup_export_registry.md

 ```

 Do not forget that the `auth` element is the base64 encoding of
-`placeholder-user:placeholder-apssword` and thus requires replacement as well.
+`placeholder-user:placeholder-password` and thus requires replacement as well.

 This creates the authentication secret for the destination.